 How much water gets absorbed in your stomach depends on how much you have eaten.

-If you drink water on an empty stomach, water can get absorbed in less than 5 minutes after drinking it.
-On the other hand, if you have eaten a lot before drinking, the absorption of water could take a couple of hours.
+If you drink water on an empty stomach, it can get absorbed in less than 5 minutes after you drank it.
+On the other hand, if you ate a big quantity of food before drinking water, the absorption of water could take a few hours.

 Water then moves to your large intestine, where it gets reabsorbed.
 The remaining water and other nutrients get absorbed and are then used to form stool.
 If you drink a lot of water, there is enough of it left to moisten your stool and make it easier to pass.
 If you are dehydrated, your stool is dry and therefore much more difficult to excrete.

 Does It Matter When You Drink Water?